 ModelessInterstitialAdis ready to show by calling

 - A new ad size has been added.
 Auto No Scale will choose an ad using the same criteria as the normal Auto Ad Size process but will not upscale the ad any larger than its true device-independent pixel size; for example, a 320x50 ad will display as 320x50 dip even if its container is larger than 320x50.
-Please see the Android Ad Concepts page for more information.
+Please see Android Ad Concepts for more information.

 - Fixed an issue involving automatic configuration updates.